Computable-Finance/CoFiX-Web-User-Interface-V2.0/README.en.md

 1. Dev branch, which will receive the daily commits from developers and be named after sementic version (such as branch `v1.1.0`) .
 Also, it will be deleted when all of its updates are merged into `main` branch.
 1. `hotfix` branch, it is for emergency fix after production is released and will be created from `main` branch.

+At the same time, `stage` branch will be the default branch.

 ### Processes and Steps

 1. Delopyment to testing environment.